 Course completion rates are indicators of student ability and willingness to successfully complete courses at King and subsequently their ability to persist to degree completion.
-Successful completion has been defined as students who complete a course earning a grade of C- or higher, as this is the minimum required grade to count a course towards the major.
+Successful completion has been defined as students who complete a course earning a grade of C- or higher, because this is the minimum required grade to count a course towards the major.
+Although general education courses do not all carry this same minimum, all courses are evaluated at this minimum.

 To obtain these data, all courses offered by each department are examined and completion rates are calculated by dividing the total number of students in each department that meet the C- or higher (or "P") requirement by the total number of students enrolled in all courses offered by that department in the given semester.
-This data is viewed for all courses at all locations.
+This data is reviewed for all courses at all locations.